-Today, it is hard to win the trust of customers when it comes to data privacy.
-When private images of renowned celebrities break the internet, we are forced to think that these people must be spending loads of money for privatising their data and even they are not spared to data theft.
-How can the general public trust anyone with their private information.
+Today, data privacy is the deciding factor while using a digital service, platform or media.
+When private images of renowned celebrities break the internet, we are forced to think that these people must be spending loads of money to privatise their data and even they are not spared from data theft.
+How can the general public trust anyone with their private information?

-You must have been surprised when your Facebook timeline displays the exact same product that you viewed on an e-commerce website the other day.
+You must have been surprised when your Facebook timeline displays the same product that you viewed on an e-commerce website the other day.
 When you thought that the “Sign in with Facebook” was an easy option to sign up for an e-commerce website, what you actually did was make way for them to serve what you recently viewed on their site but did not purchase.
-You are actually allowing them access to your private data but ignoring the terms and conditions.
+You are actually allowing them access to your private data, but ignoring the terms and conditions.

 On 10th of August, The Guardian reported how data privacy had emerged as a serious concern after a purported harvest of data.
 This is what lets the companies down when it comes to data privacy.
 Here are 7 practices that can let you build trust amongst your customers in case of data privacy.

 If you are asking for a customer’s number, do mention your motive and intended use of their number.
-Never share the numbers with third party organizations unless the customer does not have any objection.
+Never share the numbers with third-party organizations unless the customer does not have any objection.

 You promised the customers that you will secure their data, but is your database secure?
 It is advisable that you hire a firm that holds expertise in securing data privacy.
 Mention how you secure the data on your website to ensure your customer that their private data is secure with you.
 Chalk out a structured data set that does not mix-match the data and you end up leaking your customers’ private phone number to someone else.

-Discuss with technology experts on adding extra layer of security walls in the private data server and use the best platform available that not only lets you seamlessly access data, but prevents it from unauthorized access too.
+Discuss with technology experts on adding an extra layer of security walls in the private data server and use the best platform available that not only lets you seamlessly access data, but prevents it from unauthorized access too.
 You can also get your database verified by another team of experts apart from challenging them to access your database.
 This way you will come to know about the loopholes in your security system and can easily fill those up with the help of the very experts who infiltrated it.

-No, because when you will search “Michael” from a list of a million, at least hundred “Michael” will emerge from your database.
-Searching for a single name is like searching for a needle in a hay stack.
+No, because when you will search “Michael” from a list of a million, at least a hundred “Michael” will emerge from your database.
+Searching for a single name is like searching for a needle in a haystack.
 What you need is a magnet, and that magnet will be a big data processor that sorts out your customers in various categories.
 So, the hundred ‘Michaels’ you have, get sorted out in cities and the rest of ‘Michaels’ get sorted in towns.

 Big data is both a boon and bane.
 If it is well thought of and strategically used, it behaves as the former, if not sorted, it behaves as the latter.
 You should always be careful while handling it and keep it safe from the hands of the hackers because if they get their hands on this one, millions will be affected and you may have to tackle a class action lawsuit on your hands.

 The customer will think that you definitely did and will treat the act as a trick to lure customers into revealing private data.
 You will have to be extra careful in case of online payments.
 If possible, hire a third party for online payment services.
-This way you will not only be reducing the workload, but you will also be saving yourself from the hassle of returning payments in case of cancellation of order/service.
+This way you will not only be reducing the workload, but you will also be saving yourself from the hassle of returning payments in case of cancellation of order or service.

 Try to design such a database that it only allows the owner of the data to decide on its exposure.
 Look at what Facebook does; it allows the users to hide their timelines from specific people.
 This way, it only lets selected people get to private information through various tools that include the option of completely “Blocking” a person.

 Apart from the 7 mentioned above, there are many more practices that can help you in building customer trust.
 Answering their queries is also one of the important practices you can follow.
 If customers do not get a reply, they will start doubting your credentials and ultimately you will lose them.
-Make sure you attend their worries and ensure them that their data is secure with you.
+Make sure you attend to their worries and ensure them that their data is secure with you.
 You can also create an “FAQ” section in which you answer the most common questions and demonstrate the solution of common issues faced by customers while availing your services.

-Do write in to us and let us know which aspect of enterprise and B2C level data privacy do you give key importance to.
+Do write into us and let us know which aspect of enterprise and B2C level data privacy do you give key importance to.